Jajer-KSU/Hash-Matcher/README.md

 # Hash-Matcher
 Python script that takes a target file, reads its contents and determines if it is a hash.
 If not md5 hash, hashes the contents.
 Takes said targeted hash and compares it to a list of files in a given directory.
-Hashes each file in directory and compares that hash with the target hash.
+Hashes each file's content in directory and compares that hash with the target hash.
 If a match is found, appends it to a list and displays the list at the end.

 # Usage Example
 usage: Hash-Matcher.py [-h] [--verbose] [--recursive] [--extensions [EXTENSIONS ...]] directory targetFile